benhook1013/space-game/PLAN.md

   shapes and a timer-based spawner
 - Top‑down view with a deterministic world-space starfield generated per chunk via Poisson-disk sampling seeded by chunk coordinates.
-Low-frequency Simplex noise modulates density for clusters, and a cached `CustomPainter` draws faint-to-bright circle stars based on a weighted size/brightness distribution with subtle colour jitter.
+Low-frequency Simplex noise modulates density for clusters, and each chunk pre-renders to a cached `Picture` that sorts stars by radius so faint ones draw first for smoother blending.
+A weighted size/brightness distribution with subtle colour jitter adds variety.
 - Aim for 60 FPS and avoid heavy per‑frame allocations
 - For frequently spawned objects, bullets, asteroids and enemies use simple object pools to reduce garbage collection overhead